Juniper/py-jnpr-wlc/docs/wlc_protocol_guide.md

 ### GET-STAT Operations

-GET-STAT operations are a speccial case of GET operations used for collecting device statistics.
+GET-STAT operations are a special case of GET operations used for collecting device statistics.

 ### SET Operations